The sections below contain detailed information on how to manage your time more effectively.

 What do you need to do?

 The first step towards taking control of your time is to brainstorm all your incomplete projects.
-Don't start doing things at this stage, just make sure you capture everything.
-The exception is if something will take less than two minutes, do it straight away.
-Also, don't start planning when you'll do things, just focus on getting a complete inventory of what you need to do.
+Don't start doing things at this stage; just make sure you capture everything.
+The exception is when something will take less than two minutes: do it straight away.
+Also, don't start planning when you will do things, just focus on getting a complete inventory of what you need to do.

 - Mind sweep checklist (PDF)